 3) Responsibilities

-Quality Assurance (QA): Ensures that the validation of detergents and cleaning agents is conducted in accordance with this SOP and regulatory requirements.
-QA is responsible for reviewing and approving validation protocols, reports, and ensuring that deviations are addressed.
+Quality Assurance (QA): Ensures that the process validation is carried out in compliance with this SOP and meets regulatory requirements.
+QA is responsible for reviewing and approving the validation reports.

-Maintenance Personnel: Ensures that the equipment used for cleaning is properly calibrated and maintained to achieve optimal cleaning performance with the validated cleaning agents.
+Maintenance Personnel: Ensures that all equipment used in the manufacturing process is properly calibrated and maintained.

 4) Procedure